Wilson (2017 film)

 Wilson is a 2017 American comedy-drama film directed by Craig Johnson and written by Daniel Clowes, based on Clowes' graphic novel Wilson.
 The film stars Woody Harrelson, Laura Dern, Isabella Amara, Judy Greer, and Cheryl Hines.
 The film had its world premiere at the Sundance Film Festival on January 22, 2017, and was theatrically released by Fox Searchlight Pictures on March 24, 2017.

 Plot

 Wilson is a lonely and neurotic middle-aged man living in Minnesota with his dog and sole companion, Pepper.
 He has spent the last seventeen years divorced from Pippi, who aborted their child and turned to a life of prostitution and drug use.
 Wilson’s life turns for the worse when his friend Robert moves away along with his family, and his father dies from terminal cancer.

 Desperate to meet someone new, he tries unsuccessfully to court a woman at a pet store by conversing with her and rear-ending her vehicle.
 A different woman, Alta, is flattered by his attempt and goes out with him for ice cream.
 She aids Wilson in finding Pippi online, and he decides to track her down.
 He eventually finds her at a lakeside restaurant where she’s a waitress.
 They initially have a tense reunion as she has been rebuilding her life, but they warm up again and spend the night together.
 Pippi reveals to Wilson that she didn’t abort their child, a daughter, but gave her up for adoption.

 Elated by his newfound purpose, Wilson discovers the child is named Claire and shows a photo of her to Pippi.
 Pippi reluctantly accompanies Wilson as they track down Claire’s home and follow her to a shopping mall.
 Wilson aggressively comes to Claire’s defense when she’s being bullied by a group of teenagers, leading to an awkward initial meeting with her.
-As Wilson and Pippi reconnect, they begin to spend time with Claire, though she makes it clear that she doesn’t want to meet her adoptive parents.
+As Wilson and Pippi reconnect, they begin to spend time with Claire, though she makes it clear that she doesn’t want them to meet her adoptive parents.